 This is your chance to spend a day with a current engineering student and experience campus life as you will once a student here.
 You will sit in on lectures, see residence halls and facilities, and most importantly, have time to talk with current students about their experiences.

-Organized by student-run Engineering Council and the Engineering Information Bureau.
+Organized by student-run Engineering Council and the Engineering Outreach Bureau.
 Dates and times are customized for you.

 Little Sisters Weekend - Admitted Freshmen